-meaningful way (in the absence of a personal control layer).
-The only viable possibility seems to be the case where the identity manager queries the organisation about the existence of such controls, and adapts its actions based on the response it receives.
-However, it seems dangerous to let an identity manager - without knowledge about the individuals preference's and motives as was the case in the personal control layer - make decisions about what about an individual should (not) be released to another party, only based on the presence or absence of organisational controls.
+However, it is important to remember that we are considering an architecture for technical privacy solutions.
+Note that anonymity providers and organisational safeguards - almost by definition - have to execute on different platforms (since the anonymity provider has to anonymise the inputs it gets from the organisation, which is executing the safeguards.
+Given this fact, the question arises whether they, as part as a technical solution can interact in any meaningful way (in the absence of a personal control layer).
+The only viable possibility seems to be the case where the anonymiser queries the organisation about the existence of such controls, and adapts its actions based on the response it receives.
+However, it seems dangerous to let an anonymiser - without knowledge about the individuals preference's and motives as was the case in the personal control layer - make decisions about what about an individual should (not) be released to another party, only based on the presence or absence of organisational controls.
 We therefore omit this possibility from the proposed architecture.

-Clearly an identity management layer can be used (and is, in practice, rather appropriate) if no organisational safeguard layer is present; this alternative has been labelled (e) in figure 1.
-The remaining question is whether an organisational safeguard layer can exist if neither the identity management, nor the personal control layer is present.
-The answer is clearly positive: In many cases (such as tax returns) the individual does not have personal control and identity management is not an option; the individual will, however, benefit from organisational controls at the processing party.
+Clearly an anonymising layer can be used (and is, in practice rather appropriate) if no organisational safeguard layer is present; this alternative has been labelled (e) in figure 1.
+The remaining question is whether an organisational safeguard layer can exist if neither the anonymity, nor the personal control layer is present.
+The answer is clearly positive: In many cases (such as tax returns) the individual does not have personal control and anonymity is not an option; the individual will, however, benefit from organisational controls at the processing party.
 In figure 1, this option has been labelled (f).

-3.4 On the order of layers
+3.5 On the order of layers

 Figure 1 was not intended to suggest an order of layers.
 This section considers whether such an order can be substantiated.
-For the purposes of this section, let o, i, p and c represent the organisational safeguards layer (OSL), identity management layer (IML), personal control layer (PCL) and private (confidential) communication layer (CCL), respectively.
-(Below we will also often refer to the CCL as the channel.)Let x > y, with x and y two of these layers, mean x controls y.
+For the purposes of this section, let o, a, p and c represent the organisational safeguards layer, anonymising layer, personal control layer and personal communications (channel) layer, respectively.
+Let x > y, with x and y two of these layers, mean xcontrols y.
 Layer x can control layer y by providing configuration parameters for y, or by choosing one of a number of available alternative solutions on layer y.
-Often this means that layer x has to be informed about the permitted ranges and available alternatives on layer y.
+Often this means that layer xhas to be informed about the permitted ranges and available alternatives on layer y.
 However, the specific choice within the range, or the specific choice of an alternative, or even the option not to proceed, lies with x.
 Consider the relationship between c and the other three layers.
-We contend that o, p, i > c.
+We contend that o, p, a > c.
 This follows from the observation all that other layers in practice prescribe the use of one or more communication channels:

 - p: Personal control, by definition, includes ensuring that released data is not intercepted or modified by other parties.
 To do this properly, this implies choosing and/or configuring the channel.
-Hence p > c. - i: Almost all identity management solutions prescribe encryption techniques to be used on the various channels.
-From such prescription it follows that i > c. - o: Organisational safeguards will typically ensure that such safeguards are not bypassed when communicating the safeguarded information internally.
-For this reason the OSL has to ensure that it commands the appropriate private communication channels internally, as well as when communicating the information with any other (authorised) party.
+Hence p > c. - a: Almost all anonymity solutions prescribe encryption techniques to be used on the various channels.
+From such prescription it follows that a > c. - o: Organisational safeguards will typically ensure that such safeguards are not bypassed when communicating the safeguarded information internally.
+For this reason the organisational safeguards layer has to ensure that it commands the appropriate private communication channels internally, as well as when communicating the information with any other (authorised) party.
 (In particular, this has to be the case when it communicates with the individual.)
 Hence o > c.